 As the day went on, more and more crop workers joined them in the morning, mid-morning, around noon, in the afternoon, and even late in the afternoon.
 A few more guys came in at the very last hour.
 This landowner apparently was serious about getting the job done!

 And so it happened.
-The crop workers picked every last grape off of those vines.
+The crop workers picked every last grape off that vineyard.
 Then the Sun went down, and they were done for the day.
 The landowner sat at a table near the exit of his property to hand out their day’s wages, and everybody received their money.
-Celebration was in the air; everybody was happy, except …. the guys who were hired first.
+Celebration was in the air; everybody was happy, except the guys who were hired first.
 As it turned out, every crop worker received the same amount, and so they began to murmur among themselves: “Wait a minute!
 Those guys came in at the very last hour and now they receive the same wages?!” – “Do you have a problem with my generosity?”
 The landowner asked the incensed crop workers, and here is where the story ends.

 Jealous people are no fun!
 They take the Golden Rule for instance and measure it against you.
 Secretly they think: